94rain/tikv-experiment/report.md

 <span style="color: green">For slow CPU, initially, I limited a node to use CPU for 0.05, 0.1 and 0.2 seconds out of every 1 second.
 It is observed that operations are slowed down but can still be processed.
 When the leader can only use the CPU up to 0.1s out of 1s, the throughput is 16% of the benchmark performance.
 In particular, when the leader is limited to use CPU 0.05s out of 1s, the throughput is extremely close to 0 and the latency is at the scale of $10^5-10^6$ microseconds.
 Additional quota values between 0.05 and 0.1 seconds are picked in Q10 for further experiments.</span>

 <span style="color: green">For memory contention, initially, I limited a node to use 128/256/512 MB memory.
 It is observed that when leader can only use 512MB memory, the throughput is 25% of the benchmark performance.
-However, when the leader can only make use of 256MB  or less memory, the update operations will fail and continue to throw exceptions `batchRecvLoop fails when receiving, needs to reconnect`, `mark store's regions need be refill` and `init create streaming fail` ([See full log](https://github.com/94rain/tikv-experiment/blob/main/logs/memcontention_leader_256)).
+However, when the leader can only make use of 128MB  or less memory, the update operations will fail and continue to throw exceptions `batchRecvLoop fails when receiving, needs to reconnect`, `mark store's regions need be refill` and `init create streaming fail` ([See full log](https://github.com/94rain/tikv-experiment/blob/main/logs/memcontention_leader_256)).
 This is unexpected as fault tolerance does not work.
 It is expected to elect a new leader when it fails to process operations.
-Additional quota values between 256MB and 512MB are picked in Q10 for further experiments.</span>
+Additional quota values between 128MB and 256MB are picked in Q10 for further experiments.</span>

 <span style="color: green">We obtain an initial conclusion that for slow CPU on leader, operations are slowed down but can still be processed but memory contention on the leader could result in operation failures.</span>